The surrogacy service requires huge dedication and commitment to the intended end of surrogates.

 During the first visit, a surrogacy expert who is working for that agency provides detailed surrogacy-related information and also answers the question of intended parents if any to clear the surrogacy process concept.

-The goal of filling out the questionnaire is to assess the genuine interest of intended parents and also to develop a surrogacy plan for legitimate clients.
+The goal of filling out the questionnaire is to assess the genuine interest of the intended parents and also to develop a surrogacy plan for legitimate clients.

 Surrogacy agencies can know the following details from the filled-up questionnaire: